-In one incident, a Navy veteran who once worked aboard the USS Chevalier, a a Fletcher-class destroyer, during the Korean War, developed a collapsed lung after being around asbestos aboard the vessel.
+In one incident, a Navy veteran who once worked aboard the USS Chevalier, a Fletcher-class destroyer, during the Korean War, developed a collapsed lung after being around asbestos aboard the vessel.

 The veteran testified to the Board of Veterans’ Appeals that although he was required to wear asbestos gloves while shooting his firearm and loading it with ammunition, he received no other type of protective gear while aboard the ship.

 Evidence of Asbestos Use On Destroyers

 Confirmed asbestos use was present, according to the documents, in at least 42 destroyers.
 Asbestos was found in insulation, pipes, the matting on decks, heaters, steam drums, and more.

-Since the military didn’t require worker to wear protective masks or protective clothing while working, a myriad of Navy veterans are now at risk of developing life-threatening asbestos-related diseases, including asbestosis, malignant mesothelioma, and asbestos-related lung cancer.
+Since the military didn’t require workers to wear protective masks or protective clothing while working, a myriad of Navy veterans are now at risk of developing life-threatening asbestos-related diseases.

 Spouses and children of Navy veterans are also at risk.
 Since no protective gear was worn, workers would typically go home in work clothes that were littered with asbestos fibers.

 Additional Help and Resources for Veterans

 If you’ve been injured by mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our form to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.